Since I posted Label Variations Part Six – Abbey Road I’ve had a few people sending in some further great examples from their own collections.

 Here are the labels – the record comes from Brazil:

 Another nice one sent in was from a reader in New Zealand and it’s really quite unusual.
 It is Abbey Road on an orange Apple label – very similar (but not quite) to the orange labels used for George Harrison’s All Things Must Pass.
 VERY collectable:

 Of course there were lots of green Apples from other countries.
 Nice examples here from France, Italy and a green vinyl pressing of the album from the UK:

-There were a few from the US that were missed first time around.
-They include a couple of purple Capitol labels with two variations (one with spelling mistakes):
+There were these two from Canada that were missed first time around.
+They include a couple of purple Capitol labels with two variations (one with a fairly obvious spelling mistake):

 Ah, collecting….the variations sometimes seem endless.
 Thanks to everyone who emailed more labels.